Ravilochan/OCR/README.md

 Storage: 1TB.

-We developed this on this configuration but this configuration is not any necessary.
+We developed this on this configuration but this configuration is not necessary.
-2.5 Tools & Technologies used for Development:
+2.5 Tools & Technologies Used for Development:
 The entire project is developed in NodeJS and interpreted by Chrome V-8 Engine.
 The GUI is developed using `ejs` & Bootstrap library which is loaded using CDN.
-For File manipulation and operations Multer NPM packages is used.
-JQuery, PopperJS is used for Client side JavaScript DOM manipulation.
-Express is used for all API class and navigation.
+For File manipulation and operations, Multer NPM packages are used.
+JQuery and PopperJS are used for Client-side JavaScript DOM manipulation.
+Express is used for all API classes and navigation.
 PDFkit is used for converting and creating PDF files.
 TesseractJS is the OCR Engine used.
-Nodemon is used as dev-dependency.
-Git is used for version control system.
-GitHub is used to store Remote Repository.
+Nodemon is used as a dev-dependency.
+Git is used for version control systems.
+GitHub is used to store Remote Repositories.

 • NodeJS